 Outstanding Writing for a Comedy Series nominated the most women in creative categories, with 43 percent female nominees.
 Stefani Robinson, the only woman on the writing staff of Donald Glover’s FX comedy Atlanta, is nominated for the episode Barbershop.
 Liz Sarnoff (Crossing Jordan, Lost) is recognized for her work on HBO’s Barry.
-The creative genius behind Gilmore Girls and Bunheads, Amy Sherman-Palladino is nominated for the first time for writing the outstanding pilot of Amazon’s The Marvelous Mrs. Maisel.
+Amy Sherman-Palladino -- the creative genius behind Gilmore Girls and Bunheads -- is nominated for the first time for writing the outstanding pilot of Amazon’s The Marvelous Mrs. Maisel.
 Golden Globe winner Sherman-Palladino is also the only woman nominated in the Outstanding Directing for a Comedy Series category for the same episode.

 With the exceptions of Unbreakable Kimmy Schmidt and The Marvelous Mrs. Maisel, the Outstanding Comedy Series category is dominated by male-run shows, though offerings like Glow and Black-ish pass the Bechdel-Wallace test in most episodes.